sadken/Derek-FireSh-tter-and-the-Pooclear-Waste/README.md

-# Unnamed-BBC-Micro-Game
+# Derek FireSh#*tter and the Pooclear Waste
 BBC micro game written in BeebASM

-Early stages, currently only have one level laid out to test and a single ship sprite.

-Collision with anything results in death, a generic sound, and level reset.

-ToDo:
-    Add some enemies/collectables
-    Scores
-    Lives
-    Maybe a timer?

-Added:
-    Player Movement (Z - Left; X - Right; * - Thrust)
-    Player animation, varies on vertical movement, or death
+Almost finished state, level tweaks and collectable positioning need finishing, and could use some housework on the code.

+Controls:
+* Z - LEFT
+* X - RIGHT
+* : - THRUST